AMGold99/ssurgo-soil/README.md

 # ssurgo-soil

 **NB: This project is currently in development.
 The code in this repository only processes one state (i.e., the user must manually set a new state each time).
-The final version will allow the user to process all states automatically, with minimal manual input required.**
+The final version will allow the user to process all states automatically, with minimal manual input required.
+Python code for automated importation into ArcGIS Pro will be added to this repository in February 2022**

 Scrapes, processes, and merges SSURGO soil shapefiles with farmland classification tabular data and uploads them to a specified Google Drive folder.